 Roswell Park Leaders Comment on Final New York State Budget

-BUFFALO, NY — With the New York State budget for 2013-14 now final, leaders from Roswell Park Cancer Institute (RPCI) expressed their appreciation for the leadership of Gov. Andrew Cuomo and members of the state Senate and Assembly throughout the current legislative session.
+BUFFALO, NY — With the New York State budget for 2013-14 now final, leaders from Roswell Park Comprehensive Cancer Center (Roswell Park) expressed their appreciation for the leadership of Gov. Andrew Cuomo and members of the state Senate and Assembly throughout the current legislative session.

-The final negotiated budget maintains state support toward RPCI’s capital expenditures and operations at the current level of funding.
+The final negotiated budget maintains state support toward Roswell Park’s capital expenditures and operations at the current level of funding.
 Additionally, the final budget restores several line items dedicated to cancer screening and tobacco-control programs that were in jeopardy this year.

 Continuing a process initiated with last year’s budget, the Institute is preparing a plan to reduce costs, increase efficiencies and chart a path toward fiscal and operational independence from the state.
 The plan is expected to be completed and presented to New York officials this summer, well ahead of the January 2014 deadline.

-“It is clear that Governor Cuomo and our legislative leaders recognize the importance of maintaining Roswell Park as a nationally recognized cancer research, treatment and education center,” says Michael Joseph, Chair of the RPCI Board of Directors and President of Clover Management Inc.
+“It is clear that Governor Cuomo and our legislative leaders recognize the importance of maintaining Roswell Park as a nationally recognized cancer research, treatment and education center,” says Michael Joseph, Chair of the Roswell Park Board of Directors and President of Clover Management Inc.

-“We are grateful not only to Governor Cuomo and his team at the Department of Health, led by Commissioner Nirav Shah,” Dr. Trump adds, “but to our incredible legislative delegation for always supporting the work and the mission of Roswell Park Cancer Institute.”
+“We are grateful not only to Governor Cuomo and his team at the Department of Health, led by Commissioner Nirav Shah,” Dr. Trump adds, “but to our incredible legislative delegation for always supporting the work and the mission of Roswell Park Comprehensive Cancer Center.”

 Annie Deck-Miller, Senior Media Relations Manager